dr. H.G. Knoeff

 As Western populations get older, medicine is increasingly dominated by lifestyle diseases that clinical approaches and localised pathology are unsuited to deal with.
 This project shows that questions of healthy living were a central part of pre-modern medicine, often discussed as the six non-naturals.
 These were airs and places, food and drink, exercise, excretion and retention, sleep, and emotions.
 Although advice on healthy living and ageing was long a key part of medical literature, its history has been remarkably neglected compared to diagnostics and therapeutics.
 The project Histories of Healthy Ageing seeks to correct this, examining the history of all the non-naturals and showing their striking relevance for today.

 In the project I collaborate with medical doctors and specialists from the Healthy Ageing Team at the University Medical Center Groningen, the Aletta Jacobs School of Public Health as well as with policy makers of the City of Groningen.
-So far the project has resulted in the exhibition Gelukkig Gezond!
-Histories of Healthy Ageing (University Museum Groningen, June 2017 – January 2018), an accompanying popular scientific book under the same title, an international conference and a masterclass on the history of eating.
+So far the project has resulted in the edited volume Lifestyle and Medicine in the Enlightenment: THe Six Non-Naturals in the Long Eighteenth Century (Routledge, 2020), the exhibition Gelukkig Gezond!
+Histories of Healthy Ageing (University Museum Groningen, June 2017 – January 2018), an accompanying popular scientific book under the same title, an international conference, and a masterclass on the history of eating.
 More information: www.historiesofhealthyageing.nl

 Vital Matters.
 Boerhaave’s Chemico Medical Legacy and Dutch Enlightenment Culture